Dutch navy: Russian jets flew low over frigate in Black Sea - WTMJ

 Associated Press

-THE HAGUE, Netherlands (AP) — Russian fighter jets repeatedly flew low over a Dutch navy frigate in the Black Sea last week and carried out “mock attacks,” the Defense Ministry of the Netherlands said Tuesday.
+THE HAGUE, Netherlands (AP) — Russian warplanes repeatedly flew low over a Dutch navy frigate in the Black Sea last week and carried out “mock attacks,” the Defense Ministry of the Netherlands said Tuesday.

 The incident involving the Dutch ship Zr.
 Ms. Evertsen happened last Thursday southeast of Crimea, the ministry said in a statement.